 - Butter up - Flatter someone to get something.

-She buttered up her parents so they would let her go to the party.
+He buttered up his parents so they would let him go to the party.

 - Greatest thing since sliced bread - Something that is excellent.